-- The need for a responsive, strengthened and coordinated institutional framework; - > The need for an integrated approach to relief management; - The need for a mechanism for distributing, monitoring and tracking relief supplies.
+- 2) The need for an integrated approach to relief management; - 3) The need for a mechanism for distributing, monitoring and tracking relief supplies.

 2.2 Institutional Framework

 Emergency response requires the coordinated actions of a variety of government and non-governmental agencies.
 It is vital that these agencies work together in a coordinated fashion such that all efforts are directed at the same end.
 Roles and responsibilities need to be clearly defined so as to avoid duplication of efforts, and to ensure an efficient, coordinated response to the disaster.
 This policy envisages a multi-agency response effort led by the National Disaster Organisation (NDO) or lead agency for relief management and supported by all government agencies and representatives and the private and non-governmental sectors.
 The following section covers the roles and responsibilities of some of the main players in relief operations at the National and Regional levels: